Spin(7)-Orbifold Resolutions: Hodge Theory on Tame Gromov--Hausdorff-Resolutions of Riemannian Orbifolds

-given by the Hodge-de Rham operator twisted by the flat Gauß-Manin connection on $\mathcal{H}^\bullet(N_\zeta/S)\rightarrow S$.
+given by the Hodge--de Rham operator twisted by the flat Gauß-Manin connection on $\mathcal{H}^\bullet(N_\zeta/S)\rightarrow S$.
 In particular, this operator can be seen a folding of the elliptic complex induced by the local system

 By classical results of algebraic topology, we can identify the adiabatic kernel with the second page of the Leray-Serre-spectral sequence.

 \begin{thm}[\cite{bott1982differential}] There exists a spectral sequence $E^{p,q}_N$ associated to the double complex